 Often times, children with special needs have problems transferring a skill they have mastered from one setting to another.
 This is why they may be able to do something at home, but not at school.
 It's important to practice hand washing in all environments so that they are able to transfer the skill.
 Try to keep as much the same as you can in an environment so they recognize what needs to be done.

 Some children may not recognize when they need to wash their hands, so it's important to set up some social stories addressing this.
 You can easily make up a little story and ask your child to tell you when they would need to wash their hands in the story.
 Give examples of daily tasks, while out and about etc. You could also set up some pictures of different activities and talk about when it would be important to wash hands.

 - After using the restroom

 - After sneezing (especially if they use their hands to cover their mouth) or blowing their nose

 - Before preparing food or after touching raw meats

 - Whenever their hands are dirty from an activity

 You could also use a video to model how to wash their hands or hand washing songs to help them remember the steps for hand washing.

 Here are some great ideas in this article “5 Ways to Teach an Older Child with Special Needs About Hygiene.”

-In order to decrease the amount of verbal directions you have to give, using a visual schedule or visual cards for hand washing can be helpful.
+In order to decrease the number of verbal directions, using a visual schedule or visual cards for hand washing can be helpful.
 They are also great to use as visual sequence reminders for the steps or items needed in order to wash hands.
 Here are a few to get you started: